AASanusi/music-playlist/README.md

 ### Bugs Encountered And Solutions:
  - #### Bugs
-   - Data wasn't pushing to the google worksheet when submitting the songs.
+   - Add issues pushing data to the google worksheet when submitting songs in application.

  - #### Solution
    - Had to change my code and re-do the google worksheet to allow data to be pushed to the worksheet.